Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Additional material to the ion channels application

 with

-This shows that determining $\ell$ from the data is very difficult since the entries of $U^{\textnormal{\rm(VND,$\ell$)}}$ depend only very weakly on $\ell$ (in analogy of estimating the number of trials within a binomial distribution with small success probability).

-As we can see in Figure \ref{fig:number_of_channels} the dependence on the number of channels is rather weak.
-It turns out that a model with $\ell = 2$ appears to provide the best fit.
-However, this result hinges on the matrix entries $q_{0,2}$ and $q_{2,0}$, which differ most clearly between estimated matrices for different $\ell$, both increasing with $\ell$.
-Both entries are very small and could be distorted due to signal filtering in the experiment.
-Therefore, the results remain inconclusive apart from the finding that the parameter $\ell$ is very difficult to identify from the present data set.
+This shows that determining $\ell$ from the data is very difficult since the entries of $Q^{\textnormal{\rm(VND,$\ell$)}}$ depend only very weakly on $\ell$ (in analogy of estimating the number of trials within a binomial distribution with small success probability).
+In the case that only part of the state space is realized in a data set, the model selection hinges on the matrix entries $q_{0,2}$ and $q_{2,0}$, which differ most clearly between estimated matrices for different $\ell$, both increasing with $\ell$.
+Both entries are very small and therefore very sensitive to noise.
+Therefore, the results remain inconclusive apart from the finding that the parameter $\ell$ is very difficult to identify from the present data sets and even simulated data with similar features.